Visual Radio Part 2: Automated Vision Mixing

 - A Blackmagic ATEM switcher (you’ll see why this brand specifically later)

-- Some cameras (we used Marshall CV500MB’s) – make sure they can send audio in a recognisable format.
+- Some cameras (we used Marshall CV500MB’s) – make sure they have a (stereo) audio input that works with its SDI output

 - A joystick controller port (USB, in this case)